microsoft/playwright/docs/src/events.md

 Most of the time, scripts will need to wait for a particular event to happen.
 Below are some of the typical event awaiting patterns.

-Wait for a request with the specified url:
+Wait for a request with the specified url using [`method: Page.waitForRequest`]:

 ```js
 // Note that Promise.all prevents a race condition